triggerNZ/coppersmith-talk/talk.md

 - Tin Pavlinic
 - github/twitter: @triggerNZ
 - Consultant at Simple Machines
-- Presently consulting on a big-data initiative at Commonwealth Bank
+- Presently consulting on a big data initiative at a large financial institution
-- Opinions presented are my own and do not reflect those of my employer or client.
+- Opinions presented are my own and not of my employer or client

 ---